jpdevries/modx-style-guide/README.md

 <!-- check if we need jQuery, then if needed attempt to load jQuery from a CDN -->
 <script>window.jQuery || document.write('<script src="//code.jquery.com/jquery-3.2.0.min.js" integrity="sha256-JAW99MJVpJBGcbzEuXk4Az05s/XyDdBomFqNlM3ic+I=" crossorigin="anonymous"><\/script>')</script>
 ```

+### Handling Requests
+Don't worry about taking measures to reduce the number of HTTP within your component or the Manager at large.
+Reducing HTTP requests is a dated technique for optimizing HTTP/1 website.
+This technique becomes an anti&ndash;pattern when applied to web applications such as the Manager.
+Futhermore, the number of requests even for websites are no longer a concern with HTTP/2.

+### Serving Assets
+Smaller more specific files allows for components to leverage the browser cache more effictevly across multiple Manager pages.
+So relax, don't worry about combining them.
+Ideally change the filename each time an update to the file is made and if possible, tune MODX and the Manager by hosting them over HTTPS with HTTP/2.

 ### Cachebusting Assets
 To leverage the browser cache and ensure that the cache is flushed when updates are made it is important to include a version number or some type of unique hash within your assets file name.
 For example instead of `app.js` you'd name your file&nbsp;`app.1.0.0.js`.